Bira/octopus-carnival/_drafts/wir-dscc-abalach-re.md

 starving population and numerous rebellions grow right under her nose.

 In reality, she's a lot more aware of what goes on in her domain.
-It's just that the enjoys the cruelty on display, and likes to see those nascent rebellions crushed.
+It's just that she enjoys the cruelty on display, and likes to see those nascent rebellions crushed.
 She _is_ decadent and debauched, but even that is a fruit of her explorations on the limits of her own physical form.
 This research has granted her prodigious body manipulation abilities, which she teaches to her closest